adamhooper/slimerjs/docs/script-execution.rst

 So to execute something, to use some APIs, most of time you'll have to *import* modules into your script, with ``require()``.

-Another way to use objects of an other script, is to *inject* it into your script.

 Modules
 =======